irvanherz/sukalibur/README.md

 ## Features

-- **GraphQL**: Built using the [HotChocolate GraphQL library](https://chillicream.com/docs/hotchocolate/v13), providing a powerful and flexible API layer with support for advanced features like schema stitching, filtering, and more.
+- **HotChocolate GraphQL**: Built using the [HotChocolate GraphQL library](https://chillicream.com/docs/hotchocolate/v13), providing a powerful and flexible API layer with support for advanced features like schema stitching, filtering, and more.
 - **ASP.NET Core 8**: Built on the latest and greatest version of ASP.NET Core, ensuring high performance, security, and scalability.
 - **Entity Framework Core**: Utilizes Entity Framework Core for efficient data access and management, making it easy to interact with the database using object-oriented code.
 - **MySQL**: Integrated with MySQL for reliable and scalable data storage, tailored to handle a wide range of trip marketplace data.